-Welcome to Pilgrim Faith United Church of Christ in Oak Lawn!
+Welcome to Pilgrim Faith United Church of Christ in Oak Lawn, an Open and Affirming congregation.
 No matter who you are or where you are on your spiritual journey, our 340-member congregation welcomes you.
 Explore this site to find out what we’re all about.
 We hope you will be inspired by what you see and join us for worship at 9:30 a.m.
 Sunday in our historic Oak Lawn, Illinois church.
 We promise you will find a progressive church full of people dedicated to living our mission statement every day: Welcoming All, Worshiping God, Working Together to Serve Others.

 Please join us for worship at 9:30 a.m.
 Sunday.
 A nursery is provided for children younger than 3.
 Children ages 3 years through 8th grade are invited to attend Sunday School during the last half of the service.
 Our service is an inspirational, uplifting experience open to anyone of any faith and those who are searching.
 Dress as casual or formal as you like – just come experience our welcoming church!

 See our Facebook page for photos of many of our events!
 (You don’t need to join Facebook to see our photos and news.)